December 04, 2025

 - Mali: Increased attacks on military bases

-- Mali: Islasmist attack on town of Boulikessi
+- Mali: Islamist attack on town of Boulikessi

 - Zimbabwe: Shops shutdown as protests against president